JosephLai241/nomad/README.md

 ## Numbered Mode

-**Any options that require a target file argument requires `nomad` to be run in numbered mode prior to using that command.
+**Any options that require a target file argument requires a preceding run in numbered mode prior to using that command.
 You can do this by including the `-n` flag.**

 The options that require numbered mode before running are: